Market Harborough

 Not that there's an awful lot of mooching to be done, the heart of the town doesn't extend much beyond the emergency services on Abbey Street.

-That's a joke, kind of, although there's some slightly adventurous dining on St. Mary's Road but only if a repurposed Pizza Express™ isn't exactly your preference.
+That's a joke, kind of, although some slightly adventurous dining can be had on St. Mary's Road if a repurposed Pizza Express™ isn't exactly your preference.

-There are several slightly adventurous dining options on St. Mary's Road but SlyBob haven't had a tandoori in a fortnight.
-Advising trippers give this one the nod but boy is it busy meaning a 15-minute wait for a table, despite making a reservation, and, unlike Kelso, the poppadoms aren't comped!
+Slightly adventurous dining options are available on St. Mary's Road but SlyBob haven't had a tandoori in a fortnight.
+Advising trippers give this one the nod and boy is it busy meaning a 15-minute wait for a table, despite making a reservation, and, unlike Kelso, the poppadoms aren't comped!

 Asian small plates or Mediterranean are other choices along this stretch but SlyBob haven't had a tandoori in a fortnight.

-That means that after the frequently floody River Welland, that would appear to be Market Harborough done.
+That means after the frequently floody River Welland, Market Harborough would appear to be done.

-We did drive in past a wharf but that's miles, well, nearly a mile, away.
-Turns out that's a different body of water and the end of the line of the Grand Union Canal, Market Harborough branch when pea flour was in short supply in Birmingham and London.
+We did drive in past a wharf but that's miles, well, nearly a mile, away and turns out to be a different body of water.
+The end of the line of the Grand Union Canal, Market Harborough branch, no less, when pea flour was in short supply in Birmingham and London.

-Hang on, there's an informative sign in this small memorial garden that might shed more light on the place.
+Hang on, there's an informative sign in this small memorial garden and might shed more light on the place.
 Something about the English Civil War or something?

 Like you didn't know already.

-Charles I was a fully paid-up member of the Divine Right of Kings club, which basically meant he thought he could do what he wanted.
-Peeing off Parliament, Protestants and the general population with his random taxations and Catholic connections, things eventually boiled over into a full-blown civil war in 1642.
+Charles I was a paid-up member of the Divine Right of Kings club, which basically meant he thought he could do what the heck he wanted.
+Peeing off Parliament, Protestants and the general population with random taxations and his Catholic connections, things eventually boiled over into a full-blown civil war in 1642.

-Three years of ding-dongs were indecisive before Charles' army assembled near Harborough the night before the Battle of nearby Naseby.
-The King's forces were defeated but Charles escaped, escaping capture for three more years before being handed over to Oliver Cromwell who himself had briefly called Harborough home.
+Three years of ding-dongs proved indecisive until Charles' army assembled in thw Harborough area the night prior to the Battle of nearby Naseby.
+The King's forces were defeated but Charles escaped, evading capture for three more years before he was handed to Oliver Cromwell who himself had briefly called Harborough home.

-A second but smaller civil war hardly helped the case for the defence and Charles eventually lost his head in 1649 although they did stitch it back on, him being a king and all.
+A second, smaller civil war hardly helped the case for the defence and Charles finally lost his head in 1649 although they did stitch it back on, him being a king and all.

-Not that Cromwell was all that popular, neither, his puritanical stance meant that people had to celebrate Christmas like there was a lockdown on.
+Not that Cromwell was particularly popular, neither, his puritanical stance made peasants celebrate Christmas like there was a lockdown on.

 He lasted only nine years as Lord Protector and his less-than-effective son of a successor caused rumblings in the republic leading to the restoration of the monarchy with Charlie II assuming his dad's mantle.